-We tested three preregistered, peer-reviewed predictions of the IIT and GNWT12 for how the brain enables conscious experience (Fig. 1a): prediction 1 addresses the cortical areas holding information about different aspects of conscious content.
-The IIT predicts that conscious content is maximal in posterior brain areas, whereas the GNWT predicts $a\,necessary\,role\,for\,the\,PFC.\,Prediction\,2\,pertains\,to\,the\,maintenance\,of$ conscious percepts over time27-29.
-The IIT predicts that conscious content is actively maintained by neural activity in the posterior 'hot zone' throughout the duration of a conscious experience, whereas the GNWT predicts ignition events in the PFC at stimulus onset and offset, updating the global workspace, with activity-silent information maintenance in between30.
+We tested three preregistered, peer-reviewed predictions of IIT and GNWT12 for how the brain enables conscious experience (Fig. 1a).
+Prediction 1 addresses the cortical areas holding information about different aspects of conscious content.
+IIT predicts that conscious content is maximal in posterior brain areas, whereas GNWT predicts a necessary role for PFC.
+Prediction 2 pertains to the maintenance of conscious percepts over time^{28-30}.
+IIT predicts that conscious content is actively maintained by neural activity in the posterior 'hot zone' throughout the duration of a conscious experience, whereas GNWT predicts ignition events in PFC at stimulus onset and offset, updating the global workspace, with activity-silent information maintenance in between31.
 Prediction 3 examines interareal connectivity during conscious perception.
-The IIT predicts sustained short-range connectivity within the posterior cortex, linking low-level sensory (V1/V2) with high-level category-selective areas (for example, the fusiform face area and the lateral occipital cortex), whereas the GNWT predicts long-range connectivity between high-level category-selective areas and the PFC.
+IIT predicts sustained short-range connectivity within the posterior cortex, linking low-level sensory (V1/V2) with high-level category-selective areas (for example, fusiform face area and lateral occipital cortex), whereas GNWT predicts long-range connectivity between high-level category-selective areas and PFC.
 The combination of predictions, tested through highly powered, multimodal studies, places a high bar for either theory to pass, rendering failures more informative.
-Predictions were differentially weighted based on their centrality to the theory and methodological considerations (Extended Data Table 1; for an additional preregistered non-critical analysis, see section 8 in Supplementary Information).
+Predictions were differentially weighted on the basis of their centrality to the theory and methodological considerations (Extended Data Table 1; for an additional preregistered non-critical analysis. see section 8 in Supplementary Information).

 To empirically test these predictions, we investigated the content and temporal extent of conscious visual experiences, focusing on their phenomenological richness and multifaceted nature, even for a single stimulus.
-For instance, when viewing the Mona Lisa (Fig. 1b), one experiences it as having a specific identity, orientation, location in visual space and for as long as one looks at the painting.
+For instance, when viewing the Mona Lisa (Fig. 1b), one experiences it as having a specific identity, orientation and location in visual space for as long as one looks at the painting.
 To approximate such multifaceted experiences, we manipulated several attributes of conscious content by presenting suprathreshold visual stimuli across four different categories (faces, objects, letters and false fonts), each containing 20 unique identities shown in three orientations (front, left and right view) and for three durations (0.5, 1.0 and 1.5 s).
-In each block, participants were instructed to detect two infrequent target stimuli from either the pictorial (face-object) or symbolic (letter-false fonts) stimulus categories (for example, a specific face or object), making these categories task relevant for that block (Fig. 1c,d).
+In each block, participants were instructed to detect two infrequent target stimuli from either the pictorial (face-object) or symbolic (letter-false fonts) stimulus categories task relevant for that block (Fig. 1c,d).

 This paradigm offers several advantages.
-First, it provides robust conditions to test the predictions of the theories by focusing on clearly experienced conscious content, studied through high signal-to-noise, suprathreshold, fully attended single stimulus at fixation.
+First, it provides robust conditions to test the predictions of the theories by focusing on clearly experienced conscious content, studied through a high signal-to-noise, suprathreshold, fully attended single stimulus at fixation.
 This amplifies the significance of any challenges to the theories, as they cannot be explained by weak signals.
 Second, it minimizes task and report confounds, isolating neural activity specifically related to consciousness.
-Third, it allowed testing novel predictions, addressing previously unexplored questions, that is, how experience is maintained over time, refining theories and yielding new insights.
+Third, it allows testing of novel predictions to address previously unexplored questions, that is, how experience is maintained over time, refining theories and yielding new insights.